devolo/cockpit_open_frontend/README.md

 ```
 where platform is `windows`, `macos`, or `linux`.

 To build and run the app on programming IDEs, see instructions from Flutter for [Android Studio and IntelliJ,](https://flutter.dev/docs/development/tools/android-studio) and [Visual Studio Code.](https://flutter.dev/docs/development/tools/vs-code)
+For Visual Studio Code and Linux users we provide a devcontainer which allows you to start developing inside a container.
+You need the [devolo Cockpit application](https://www.devolo.de/support/downloads/download/devolo-cockpit) on your host system and you need to run `xhost +local:` if you want to see the UI while debugging.

 ## Building Releases